-But now we all need to be in the ‘Action’.
-So existing buildings is where the action needs to be and that is why NBI learned a lot from Ecology Action.
-Ecology Action has been running small business retrofit programs for over 16 years in Northern California with nearly 17,000 retrofits completed.
+Ecology Action has been working on existing buildings, running small business retrofit programs for over 16 years in Northern California, with nearly 17,000 retrofits completed.
 That means they’ve talked to tens of thousands of building owners and managers to ‘get to yes’ for doing an energy efficiency retrofit.
 Along the way they improved and refined their program approach resulting in one of the most cost-effective retrofit models in the country for this sector.

-DOE saw the potential, and Ecology Action won a DOE grant to make this model widely known and freely available to others in our industry.
-The resulting SMART Scale program is a hybrid that combines the history of Ecology Action’s retrofit experience with performance criteria designed by SMUD to drive depth and diversity of savings in this hard-to-reach sector.
+The U.S. Department of Energy (DOE) saw the potential, and Ecology Action won a DOE grant to make this model widely known and freely available to others in our industry.
+NBI was a partner on the project to develop a scalable model targeted to utility and public benefits efficiency program operators for delivering deep retrofits in small commercial buildings called the Small Market Advanced Retrofit Transformation (SMARTScale) project.
+The effort is a hybrid that combines the history of Ecology Action’s retrofit experience with performance criteria designed by SMUD to drive depth and diversity of savings.
 Ecology Action has just finished a three-year pilot with SMUD of the SMART Scale approach and the results are impressive and replicable.

-I’ve just returned from a week ‘roadshow’ sharing the program results and model in the Northeast covering 1500 miles and meeting with dozens for efficiency folk in this region.
-At one meeting a major utility’s program manager in this region said “I love this measure list – I wish we could capture our savings from a wider range of approaches.”
+Last fall, we took to the road to share the program results and model in the Northeast and met with dozens for efficiency folk in this region.
+At one meeting a major utility program manager in this region said “I love this measure list – I wish we could capture our savings from a wider range of approaches.”
 The SMART Scale program has delivered 48% of its savings from non-lighting measures, rare among commercial direct-install programs that are typically 85%+ lighting.
 A tiered incentive structure and requirement of the program implementer for diversity of measures ensures that projects address multiple systems which usually results in greater savings per building.
 With a customer co-pay that averages nearly 30% the cost per transaction and deeper savings at each site the program cost per kWh is reduced.